 Most Affordable Neighborhoods in Richmond, VA

-Some of the cheapest neighborhoods in Richmond are Blackwell, Upper Shockoe Valley, and Monroe Ward.
+Some of the cheapest neighborhoods in Richmond are Blackwell, The Fan, and Monroe Ward.
 These neighborhoods offer some of the lowest rent prices in Richmond, making them ideal for renters on a budget.
-As of March 2, 2025, the average rent in Richmond is $1,382, which is 1.8% higher than last year.
+As of April 29, 2025, the average rent in Richmond is $1,394, which is 0.5% higher than last year.
 However, it's important to remember that rental prices can vary significantly based on factors such as location, amenities, and floor plans.

 Blackwell